kjolley/BIGSdb_documentation/dbase_setup.rst

 * show_classification_schemes

-  * Show similar isolates determined by classification schemes (if defined) on a sequence query page.
+  * Show similar isolates determined by classification schemes (if defined) on a sequence query or profile info page.
 Set to either 'yes' or 'no', default 'yes'.

 * show_lincode_matches

-  * Show similar isolates determined by LIN code prefixes (if defined) on a sequence query page.
+  * Show similar isolates determined by LIN code prefixes (if defined) on a sequence query or profile info page.
 Set to either 'yes' or 'no', default 'yes'.

 * start_codons